-Green Mountain College recognizes the importance of a strong relationship with the local community, and the value these interactions add to a liberal arts education.
-Students in every field of study contribute to service-learning efforts each year, in projects ranging from environmental research and restoration, to teaching elementary school kids about outdoor living skills.
+The Sustainability Office’s Outreach Program and the Service Learning Program collaborate in coordinating many of these projects and help students and faculty find new ways to engage with community partners.
+Students in every field contribute to service-learning efforts each year, in projects ranging from environmental research and restoration, to teaching elementary school kids about outdoor living skills.

-Service-learning is a teaching method that links course objectives with meaningful community service experiences.
+Service learning is a teaching method that links course objectives with meaningful community service experiences.
 Students gain a greater understanding of practical real-world problems and how to create solutions utilizing the knowledge and skills acquired in the classroom.

 Service-learning takes time and effort on the part of many community members.
 Below are some service-learning and community service facts for the last two years.
 Estimated hours are derived from a faculty survey and the definition for community service is derived from STARS: